 The Board has established three committees, namely, the Audit Committee, Remuneration Committee and Nomination Committee for overseeing particular aspects of the Company's affairs.
 All Board committees are established with defined written terms of reference, which are on no less exacting terms than those set out in the CG Code.
-In December 2018, the amended terms of reference of the Audit Committee and the Nomination Committee (effective on 1 January 2019) were adopted by the Board to ensure compliance with the amended CG Code, which was effective from 1 January 2019.
+The Board has adopted the amended terms of reference of the Audit Committee and the Nomination Committee (effective on 1 January 2019) to ensure compliance with the amended CG Code, which was effective from 1 January 2019.
 The terms of reference of all Board committees are published on the websites of the Company and HKEX and are available to the Shareholders upon request.
-Apart from Board committee meetings, committee members may approve various matters by way of passing written resolutions.
-Board committees report to the Board on their work, findings, decisions and recommendations pursuant to their respective terms of reference.
+Apart from Board committees report to the Board on their work, findings, decisions and recommendations pursuant to their respective terms of reference.